wp-plugins/slickplan-importer/readme.txt

 == Changelog ==

+= 1.2 =
+* New: Option to set menu order number when importing

 = 1.1 =
-* Added support for PHP 5.2
+* Fix: Support for PHP 5.2

 = 1.0.1 =
-* Added WordPress 4.0 compatibility
+* New: WordPress 4.x compatibility

 = 1.0 =
-* New: 'Pages Titles' option
+* New: Options to manipulate page titles prior to import
-* Updated styling to suit WordPress 3.8
+* Fix: updated styling to suit WordPress 3.8
-* Version bump to 1.0 stable

-= 0.5 =
-* New: New Slickplan's XML format compatibility

 = 0.4 =
 * New: Option to ignore pages marked as 'External' page type